List of Cheers episodes

 Cheers originally aired on NBC from September 30, 1982 to May 20, 1993.
 Over the series run, 275 original episodes aired, an average of around 25 episodes per season.
 In the early 1990s, 20 volumes of VHS cassettes were released; each had three half-hour episodes.
 The whole series is available on multi-disc sets on DVD, two to four per season.
-The series is also available on iTunes, on Paramount+ and Seasons 1–4 are on Hulu.The shows are aired on C4 and C4+1 on weekdays.
+The series is also available on iTunes, on Paramount+ and Seasons 1–4 are on Hulu.
+Episodes aired on C4 and C4+1 on weekdays.